parduino/Femora/docs/introduction/SiteResponseExamples/example2.rst

 Effect of Layer Properties on Site Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The multi-layered soil profile results in a more complex transfer function compared to the uniform soil column in Example 1:
+The multi-layered soil profile results in greater amplification and shifts in resonance frequencies compared to the uniform soil column in Example 1:

 .. figure:: ../images/SiteResponse/Example2/LayerComparison.png
    :width: 600px